jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-02-22-22:57:03/index.md

 8. **Sanjeevani**
 	- Conceptualized and designed a prototype of a product which is made by bringing all kinds of card tests in one compact machine to detect conditions of diseases.(group project)

-Here are some of the courses which I took during my bachelors which aligned with my then interests -
+Here are some of the courses which I took during my bachelors which aligned with my then interests:

 - Machine Learning,
 - Computational Methods & Algorithms in Signal Processing,
 - Probability & Statistics